Rita

 da Água), in Brazil (São Paulo Contemporary Art Museum

-and Secretaria do Estado da Cultura, Curitiba) and in Milano (Flash
+and Secretaria do Estado da Cultura, Curitiba), in Milano (Flash

 Her

-Odyssey was written, was presented as part of 2001 Oporto European
+Space Odyssey was written and where she lives - was presented as part of 2001

-Capital of Culture, Portugal and at the São Paulo Contemporary
+Oporto European Capital of Culture, Portugal, in São Paulo

 Talents) of Photo Espana 07, at the Museo de Arte Comtemporanea,